davidjurgens/potato/docs/usage.md

 Potato currently supports one annotation task per server instance, though multiple servers may be run on different posts to concurrently annotate different data.

+## Find the right IP address for local usage
+In many cases you might need to use potato within your local network.
+For example, you have some private data that are not allowed to be uploaded to a public server, and you want your annotators to access the interface using their own devices, here are the following steps:
+-   Deploy potato on the server/computer where the data is hosted
+-   Find the local address of your server (this is different from the public id address, it is the address that is only accessible within your local network)
+    -  For linux/mac go to the terminal, type `ifconfig en0` and press enter.
+    -  You will see a list of addresses, and please find the one after inet, for example, you should find one line looks like this: `inet 192.168.1.218 netmask 0xffffff00 broadcast 192.168.1.255`
+    -  Use the address after inet, which is `192.168.1.218` in this case
+-   On the annotator end, use `ip:port` in the browser.
+For example, if you have potato running on port 8000, and in the above case, the final address to access the interface will be `192.168.1.218:8000`
+-   Please make sure your annotators are either within the local network (e.g. company or school's net), or are connected to the vpn if they are outside the local network.
+-   You can also try the above link on your ipad or smartphones as long as they are connected to the same wifi as the server (could be your own laptop)